 We have identified that organisations find that contractor compliance is one of their biggest health and safety challenges.
-Finding the time to control every aspect of a contractor coming onto site has been found to involve a lot of chasing for paper work to be handed in or completed, and sometimes organisations will cut corners to relieve themselves from the workload, so how can you ensure contractors comply with your health and safety requirements?
+Finding the time to manage every aspect of a contractor coming onto site has been found to involve a lot of chasing for paper work to be handed in or completed, and sometimes organisations will cut corners to relieve themselves from the workload, so how can you ensure contractors comply with your health and safety requirements?

 Here are our 5 steps to boost contractor compliance and safety to help keep your organisation compliant and ensure everyone on site stays safe and healthy.

 Contractor compliance starts with knowing exactly what your project involves and what you need from a contractor.
 You need to make sure you have a clear and detailed project plans and job requirements before work begins.
 Planning and assessing is vital in helping you choose the right contractor and communicating requirements and any hazards should be eliminated or minimised before work begins and safe systems of work should be put in place.

 Spend some time researching and getting to know contractors.
 You need to collect data about your contractors and subcontractors to understand if they a good work record and a sound reputation, as well as the correct accreditation in the required field.
 Take the approach of a pre-qualification process to ask specific questions, as well as request documents such as certifications and insurances.

 Pre-qualifying your contractors means you can choose the one best equipped to meet your needs and the requirements of the project but also evidence your stand on contractor compliance.
 Using your project plan and pre-qualifying your contractors you can ensure that the contractor can meet all requirements for safe work before beginning on site.

 Contractors often work in unfamiliar settings so strong lines of communication are key throughout a job to ensure workers are aware of any hazards and feel comfortable in their working environment.